Knoero/Knoero.github.io/_pages/Researches.md

 - **Results**
   - This program is still in progress.

-## Geometric Optimization In Computer Aided Design
+## Geometric Optimization in Computer Aided Design

 **Aug 2021 - Present**		**Graduate research program of Mechanical Engineering at Purdue University**